 - Medicinal Cannabis: products with greater than 1000mg THC per package can only be sold to medicinal customers by M-designated retailers (such products require a “For Medical Use Only” label prior to delivery at a retail location);

 - Security Personnel: it is required to hire or contract security personnel to provide security services for the premises.
 Security personnel must be 21 or older and licensed by the Bureau of Security and Investigative Services.

 - Customer Restrictions: cannabis deliveries cannot be delivered to persons in motor vehicles and employees must verify identity and age of customer at time of delivery;

 - Prior Preparation: any request for delivery of cannabis goods must to be received and prepared (i.e. complete order placed in opaque package) prior to delivery to the customer and one delivery order is required before employee can leave the premises;

-- Restrictions on Cannabis Goods in Delivery Vehicle: Up to $10,000 of cannabis goods can be in a delivery vehicle at any one time and employees cannot carry any other cannabis goods in the vehicle besides those to be delivered while conducting deliveries, and all cannabis goods must be locked in a container of sorts inside the vehicle (trunks do not count as seperate locked containers);
+- Restrictions on Cannabis Goods in Delivery Vehicle: Up to $10,000 of cannabis goods can be in a delivery vehicle at any one time, employees cannot carry any other cannabis goods in the vehicle besides those to be delivered while conducting deliveries, and all cannabis goods must be locked in a container of sorts inside the vehicle (trunks do not count as seperate locked containers);

 - Security: non-storefront retailers are not required to hire or contact security personnel.